JSpeedie/ec-ftp/README.md

 ### 5. Julian Speedie, continuing work on this project

-After submission, Julian continued to work on the project, redoing the Makefile, making large changes to...
+After submission Julian continued to work on the project, redoing the Makefile, making large changes to...

 ```